18F/handbook/README.md

 If you are using the ***GitHub website built-in editing features***, you do not have to choose: GitHub will make the correct choice for you.

-If you are using your Terminal to edit, see below:
+If you are using your Terminal / local git to edit:

 * **TTS teammates**: Please use ***branching*** to submit pull requests.
 Federalist Preview sites will only be built from a branch, and continuous integration can only succeed for PRs created from branches.